Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 - Logs temperature measurements with its own timer, or, preferrably, records a single data frame when called by the Linux cron deamon.
-E. g. this example crontab line invokes a data frame recording every 15 minutes:
+This example crontab line invokes a data frame recording every 15 minutes:

 &emsp;&emsp;*/15  * * * *    /home/user_name/bin/1-Wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null